pizlonator/fil-c-website/source/install_optfil.md

 - Installs everything into `/opt/fil` for peaceful coexistence with your usual Linux userland.
 - Puts the Fil-C compiler in `/opt/fil/bin/filcc` and `/opt/fil/bin/fil++`.
-- Includes useful programs compiled with Fil-C, like memory safe OpenSSH, tmux, curl, and git.
+- Includes useful programs compiled with Fil-C, like memory safe sudo, OpenSSH, tmux, curl, and git.

 Fil-C currently only supports Linux/X86_64.